 Spray foam is the best type of insulation for reducing air leaks.
 It foams in place, allowing you to fill every nook and cranny.
 This makes spray foam ideal for oddly shaped spaces and filling gaps around floor and wall penetrations.

 However, because spray foam must be mixed on-site and applied while wearing special protective clothing, you must leave the installation to the professionals.

 There are two types of polyurethane spray foam insulation:

 - Open-cell polyurethane foam: Expect an R-rating of about 3.6 per inch.
 Open-cell foam is permeable to moisture but impermeable to air.
 This makes it ideal for insulating roof assemblies that need to dry inward.

 - Closed-cell polyurethane foam: At about R-6.5 per inch, closed-cell foam offers the best R-value per thickness of any insulation.
 It has a glue-like consistency, adding structural integrity to any wall or ceiling you apply it to.
-This option is pricier than open-cell foam, but because it provides better R-value per inch and also acts as a vapor retarder, it may be the better option for your situation.
+It’s pricier than open-cell foam, but because it provides better R-value per inch and acts as a vapor retarder, it may be better for your needs.

 Install Foam Insulation in Portland, Oregon

 The team at Installed Building Products Portland installs high-quality spray foam for both new construction and retrofit projects.

 Contact us to learn more or if you’re ready for a free estimate.